dericko/dericko.github.io/_posts/2015-02-3-a-casual-courier.md

 layout: post
 title: "A Casual Courier"
 categories: writing fiction
-description: "A short story about an incident on the train"
+description: "Despite the titillating effects of more exotic items, Richard was in no way dissatisfied with the package on his lap as he road the first peak hour Metro-North train from his hometown of Ossining to the City."
 tags: featured
 ---

 Despite the titillating effects of more exotic items, Richard was in no way dissatisfied with the package on his lap as he road the first peak hour Metro-North train from his hometown of Ossining to the City.
 He was in fact comfortable or ’at ease’ with the quadruple set of 3-inch snow globes, each cast as one of the four annual seasons (substituting snow with bumble bees, dew drops, and auburn foliage in accordance to the tenets of the corresponding clime), as a sentimental token or reminder of a long-forgotten innocence free of loneliness and priorities common to an upper middle class single male, and individually wrapped in Styrofoam subsections that made up the solid yet lightweight interior of the cardboard package with a hand-written sticker on top that read:

 >    To:
 >        My Dear Grandson Mr. Joshua Ormond
 >        270 Bedford Avenue
 >       Apt.
 2A
 >        Brooklyn, NY 11249

 In providing an address, the elder Mrs. Ormond betrayed her unfamiliarity with the terms of their agreement, but Richard did not mind re-explaining these terms to his septuagenarian client as he gently reminded her that he would in fact transfer or ‘hand off’ the parcel to the inscribed Grandson at the Station, and that in fact no direct address would be necessary although it would be quite alright to leave one attached for peace of mind or as bulwark against unforeseen events.
 However, he informed her, under no likely circumstances would Richard place his Schedule on hold for anyone by hand delivering a parcel, not even in the name of the CC services that he had pioneered.